What is Every Australian Counts?

 Every Australian Counts is the grassroots campaign that fought for the introduction of the National Disability Insurance Scheme and won.
 EAC is made up of hundreds of thousands of people with disability, families, carers, and those who work to support them who have come together to fight for a fair go for people with disability in Australia.

 The campaign was officially launched in 2011.
 Just two years later in July 2013 the National Disability Insurance Scheme started in a small number of locations.
-It is now rolling out all across Australia.
-By 2020, more than 460,000 people with disability will get the support they need to live the life they choose.
+It has now been rolled out across Australia.
+By the end of 2023, 573,342 people with disability are now getting the support they need to live the life they choose.

 Every Australian Counts didn’t end with the introduction of the NDIS.
 The campaign continues to fight to make sure the NDIS delivers on its promise to people with disability.